 Nov.
 10, 1978 -- Barry Dean's second period goal gave Philly a 2-2 tie at home.
 Three of Dean's four goals that season came against the Rockies.
 Michel Plasse made 37 saves for Colorado.

 Feb.
 23, 1979 -- Philly scored three third period goals and won 5-3 in Colorado.
 The game was tied 2-2 after 40 minutes but Reggie Leach and Al Hill scored to give the Flyers a 4-2 lead.

 Mar.
 3, 1979-- Don Saleski was traded to Colorado.
 He played 67 games in under two seasons for the Rockies before retiring.

 Mar.
 6, 1979 -- In his NHL debut, Robbie Moore made 22 stops and shutout Colorado 5-0.
 Moore played five regular season games for the Flyers, had two shutouts, a 1.77 GAA and a 3-0-1 record.
-Paul Holmgren had two goals and three points.
+Paul Holmgren (2-1-3) led the offense.
 Philly outshot Colorado 44-22.
 Bill Oleschuk made 39 saves in the loss.